Systems Performance: Enterprise and the Cloud, 1st Edition (2013)

-This page is about the book Systems Performance: Enterprise and the Cloud, published by Prentice Hall (2013).
+This is the official site for the book Systems Performance: Enterprise and the Cloud, 1st Edition, published by Prentice Hall (2013).
 Here I'll describe the book, link to related content, and list errata.
-Also see the preface for a detailed description of the book, which is included in the sample chapter from the informIT site.
+Also see the preface for a detailed description of the book, which is included in the sample chapter from the InformIT site.

 Why Systems Performance

 Systems performance analysis is an important skill for all computer users, whether you're trying to understand why your laptop is slow, or optimizing the performance of a large-scale production environment.
 It is the study of both operating system (kernel) and application performance, but can also lead to more specialized performance topics, for specific languages or applications.

 There are two general reasons for doing this:

 - Improving price/performance: especially for large environments, where even small performance wins can add up to large savings in IT spend.

 - Reducing latency outliers: for an environment of any size, occasional high latency I/O can slow application requests, causing unhappy customers.

 Other activities of systems performance include benchmarking for the evaluation of systems, capacity planning, bottleneck elimination, and scalability analysis – so that you discover scalability limiters early, and in time to fix them.